Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Regularity over homomorphisms

 hence the conclusion follows by an application of Proposition \ref{non_minimal_gen}. \end{proof}

-The following theorem is the main result in this section.
-It is an analog of \cite[Theorem 7.2.3]{AIM}.
-The proof requires non-trivial modifications so we carry it out in detail. \begin{thm} Let $\bsy$ be a finite sequence of elements of degree $dg$ in $S$.
-If the $S$-module
+The following theorem is the main result in Section \ref{reg_over_morphism}.
+It has the same spirit as \cite[Theorem 7.2.3]{AIM} but the proof requires a precise bookkeeping of degrees, so we will carry out the details. \begin{thm} Let $\bsy$ be a finite sequence of elements of degree $dg$ in $S$.
+Assume that there exists an integer $r\ge 1$ such that